Greetings mate and Welcome aboard!

 The folder will now be added to the path.

-Now make sure the settings are applied and the Verify Plugins button is enabled.
+Make sure the settings are applied and the Verify Plugins button is enabled.

 “Verify Plugins” essentially prevents errors when searching for new plugins.